airswap/airswap-about/helper-libraries/testing-time-travel.md

 `takeSnapshot`
 `revertToSnapshot`

-These 6 functions are all available within Airswap's `time.js` library along with the following 2 functions:
+These 6 functions are all available within AirSwap's `time.js` library along with the following 2 functions:

 ## `getLatestTimestamp`